modernweb-dev/rocket/docs/docs/markdown-javascript/overview.md

 ## Web Components

 One very good use case for that can be web components.
-HTML already works in markdown so all you need is to load a web components definition file.
+HTML already works in Markdown so all you need is to load a web components definition file.

-You could even do so within the same markdown file.
+You could even do so within the same Markdown file.

 ````md
 ## This is my-card